 Inventory levels shift up and down seasonally, but we are also seeing differences in year-over-year trajectories in each of the four price ranges outlined above.
-Inventory levels of homes under \$200K and those between \$200K and \$300K have both fallen dramatically (-27%, -38%) over the past two years.
-Some of those homes have appreciated into higher price segments, as inventory levels in the \$300K - \$400K price range have increased by 8% over the past year.
-The only price range where we have not seen a change in inventory levels is the \$400K+ price range where inventory levels have neither risen nor fallen over the past year.
+Inventory levels of homes under \$200K and those between \$200K and \$300K have both fallen dramatically (-43%, -28%) over the past two years.
+Some of those homes have appreciated into higher price segments, as inventory levels in the \$300K - \$400K price range have not changed in the past year.
+The only price range where we have seen an increase in inventory levels is the \$400K+ price range where inventory levels have increased 3%.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in some price ranges in our local real estate market.
-The graph above illustrates that while it would take 9 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would only take two months (!!) to burn through the under \$200K inventory.
+The graph above illustrates that while it would take 9 months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would only takeo one month (!!) to burn through the under \$200K inventory.
 Many consider a six month supply to be a balance between buyers and sellers.